-- How to write an event coordinator resume that will land you more interviews.
+- How to write an event planner resume that will land you more interviews.

-- Tips and examples of how to put skills and achievements on an event manager resume.
+- Tips and examples of how to put skills and achievements on an event planner resume.

-- How to describe your experience on a resume to get any event planning jobs you want.
+- How to describe your experience on a resume for an event planner to get any job you want.

-Want to see other resume samples for jobs related to event planning and event management?
+Want to see other resume samples for jobs related to event planning and the events industry?
 Have a look at one of our guides: